 Is Silver an Idiot Hero who believed Mephiles because he had no common sense, or was he so desperate to save the future, and so tired of constantly fighting Iblis over and over again, that he started grasping for straws (even if said "straw" was the Big Bad)?

-Ass Pull: Mephiles proves at the start of the final episode that he can summon all of the Chaos Emeralds to him whenever he wants.
+Mephiles proves at the start of the final episode that he can summon all of the Chaos Emeralds to him whenever he wants.
 This is rather incredible, considering the trouble people normally have to go through to get them, even if he is half of a Physical God.
-Unfortunately, like many things, thing dips to his Complexity Addiction on why he didn't do that in Silver's time, with Iblis right out there.
+Unfortunately, like many things, this dips into his Complexity Addiction on why he didn't do that in Silver's time, with Iblis right out there.

 Most of the character themes are pretty great too, but the one that stands out is Silver's theme, Dreams of an Absolution.
 The original song is great, but the remix on the Several Wills vocal album is something else, especially with Jun Senoue's wonderful guitar work.